TheBeardedBerry/UnicodeBrowser/README.md

 > [!TIP]
 > Ever find the *perfect* unicode character for your Unreal editor tooling, only to paste it into Unreal and see a bunch of ��� or ￼￼￼ ?
 >
-> Those times are now over friend.
+> Those times are now over, friend.
 >
 > Shine light unto the darkness, find your way with the 🪄 **Unicode Browser Plugin** 🪄